attach-dev/attach-gateway/README.md

 **Attach Gateway** is that missing resource‑server:

 *   ✅ Verifies **OIDC / JWT** or **DID‑JWT**
-*   ✅ Stamps `X‑UMP‑User` + `X‑UMP‑Session` headers so every downstream agent/tool sees the same identity
+*   ✅ Stamps `X‑ATTACH‑User` + `X‑ATTACH‑Session` headers so every downstream agent/tool sees the same identity
 *   ✅ Implements `/a2a/tasks/send` + `/tasks/status` for Google A2A & OpenHands hand‑off
 *   ✅ Mirrors prompts & responses to a memory backend (Weaviate embedded by default)